 You had to go for an MRI followed by a surgery.
 You were in hospital for 3 days and the house felt sad and quiet without you.

 We have you back home now but you can’t walk yet – your hind legs are paralyzed and it’s hard to watch you drag your back around.

 But you continue to fill up our lives with love and light just the same as ever.
-I know it is only a matter of time before you will be up and about on all fours again.
+I hope it is only a matter of time before you will be up on all fours again.
 Meanwhile I am happy to carry you around in my arms, just like the time when you had newly come into this world and looked up at me with barely open eyes.

 This post is the fourth in a series of 26 posts that I am writing throughout the month of April as part of the A to Z challenge 2016.